nicholasyoder/rotki/docs/api.rst

       }

    :reqjson int asset_movement: DB identifier of the asset movement to match
-   :reqjson int matched_event: DB identifier of the corresponding onchain event to match with the asset movement.
+   :reqjson int[optional] matched_event: DB identifier of the corresponding event to match with the asset movement.
+The asset movement is marked as having no match if this parameter is omitted or set to null.

    **Example Response**: